 Using a holistic and client-centered approach, founder Melissa Hoon facilitates workshops, retreats, and private sessions that teach individuals skills to develop self-awareness through the practical application of innovative journaling and mindfulness techniques.

 This program is for new and experienced journalers seeking personal development and self-care.
 It has been facilitated at counseling centers, hospitals, spiritual retreats, universities, high schools, a home for adults with developmental disabilities, a shelter for homeless pregnant women and mothers, yoga studios, and more.

 MEET THE FOUNDER, learn our story

 Melissa has taught her Inner Awakening Writing program nationwide, including in New York City, the Pacific Northwest, and across California.
-Her work has been featured in LA YOGA Magazine, Asana Journal, New Connexion: Journal of Conscious Living, among others.
+Her work has been featured in LA YOGA Magazine, Asana Journal, New Connexion: Journal of Conscious Living, among many others.
 She has been profiled as a leading young social entrepreneur in LA YOGA Magazine, OC Weekly, Chapman Magazine, Daily Titan, and the Center for Oral and Public History's "Women, Politics and Activism" project.
-She works at Chapman University, and has served for CSP Inc.'s Orange County Human Trafficking Task Force and Sexual Assault Victim Services team as an emergency response counselor on rape cases.
-She holds a B.A. in journalism and American studies, an M.A. in American studies, studied in Chapman University's documentary filmmaking graduate program, and has completed certification work at UC San Diego's entrepreneur program.
+She has served for CSP Inc.'s Orange County Human Trafficking Task Force and Sexual Assault Victim Services team as an emergency response counselor on rape cases.
 Melissa is a registered yoga instructor (RYT 200) and incorporates mindfulness practices into her daily life, including in her professional sphere.